 The District is actively involved with professional organizations at the federal and State levels related to water quality, including the American Water Works Association, the Association of California Water Agencies, California Urban Water Agencies, and the Association of Metropolitan Water Agencies.
 The District serves on technical advisory committees that interact with the USEPA during regulatory development or alteration.
 In addition to working with the USEPA, the District has developed its own water quality initiatives, including developing State and federal legislation to limit lead levels in household plumbing fixtures.
 The District also sits on national standards organizations which develop standards for direct and indirect additives to drinking water nationwide.
-The District was a founding member of the Water Research Foundation; with the Water Research Foundation, the District participates on numerous project advisory committees and carries out funded research.
+The District participates on numerous project advisory committees and carries out funded research.